Federal task force adds twist to guidelines for breast cancer detection

 The USPSTF also concluded that the current evidence for the benefits of adjunctive screening for breast cancer using newer methods-such as digital breast tomosynthesis, magnetic resonance imaging, or breast ultrasound in women with dense breasts-is "insufficient."

 Responses to the new guidelines were mixed.
 Adam Cifu, MD, professor of medicine at the University of Chicago and deputy editor of the JAMA Clinical Guideline Synopsis series, was encouraged that the change would "subtly affect physician behavior" and could "stimulate patient-doctor communication" about screening.

 Breast screening specialist David Schacht, MD, MPH, assistant professor of radiology, was disappointed by the short shrift given to the potential benefits of newer tools for early detection of small breast cancers.
 "There are some advantages offered by these technologies, especially for women at increased risk," he said.
 "Tomosynthesis has been shown to both find more cancer and decrease the call-back rate from screening and ultrasound can find more small invasive cancers," he said.
 MRI can improve the detection rate for women at high risk, those with a family history or a known genetic predisposition to breast cancer.

 For a concise comparison of the various screening guidelines for early detection of breast cancer, see previous: Screening mammograms: Guide to the Guidelines.

 Breast cancer care

-The UChicago Medicine breast cancer team represents expertise across the spectrum of breast cancer care: breast imaging, breast surgery, medical and radiation oncology, reconstructive surgery, lymphedema treatment, clinical genetics, pathology and nursing.
-Through this integrated approach, patients receive a comprehensive treatment plan that optimizes chances of their survival and quality of life.Learn more about UChicago Medicine breast cancer care
+Our team represents expertise across the spectrum of breast cancer care: breast imaging, breast surgery, medical and radiation oncology, plastic and reconstructive surgery, lymphedema treatment, clinical genetics, pathology and nursing.
+Patients receive a comprehensive treatment plan that optimizes chances of their survival and quality of life.Learn more about UChicago Medicine breast cancer care